 To better understand the Power BI vs SSRS comparison, it’s crucial to understand the unique purpose they serve.

-Moving on, let’s take sneak a peek into the distinctive purposes of SQL Server Reporting Services and Power BI.
+Moving on, let’s take a sneak peek into the distinctive purposes of SQL Server Reporting Services and Power BI.

 What is the Purpose of SSRS?

-So far, SQL Server Reporting Services is an integral part of Microsoft’s BI suite.
+SQL Server Reporting Services is an integral part of Microsoft’s BI suite.

 We don’t know what the future holds, so we don’t know if Microsoft will deprecate SSRS in the future.